myowinthein/hr-guidelines-for-startups/README.md

 ### Tech Team 👨‍💻👩‍💻
 - List projects to handover
-- Get the current resource allocation plan
+- Prepare resource allocation plan
-  - Check if recruitment is needed `Refer to recruitment section`
+  - Check if recruitment is needed
   - List suitable developers for each project & notify them
   - Calculate and set a timeline for the handover process
+  - Find new if all resources are used

 ### Clients 🤝
 - Email clients about the developer changes